 Spinal fusions are appropriate for some patients.
 However, least invasive options such as stem cell therapy, and endoscopic spine surgery should always be considered to relieve pain before ever agreeing to a spinal fusion.
 In fact, the recovery and return to administrative work are about 2 – 3 weeks.
 To learn more about the advantages of endoscopic spine surgery versus minimally invasive spine fusion – CLICK HERE

 You had minimally invasive surgery

 And you’re still in pain

 Pain is a debilitating thing to endure daily.
-At the international Spine Institute, our board-certified spine surgeon uses least invasive, endoscopic spine surgery, before ever considering minimally invasive spine surgery.
+At the International Spine Institute, our board-certified spine surgeon uses least invasive stem cell therapy and endoscopic spine surgery, before ever considering minimally invasive spine surgery.
 These procedures dramatically reduce the post-operative pain, need for narcotic pain medication and recovery times associated with minimally invasive spine and open surgery.